Matrix20085/amadanBot/README.md

 - [ ] Command for a unique user status update for location details in planetside 2
 - [ ] Display an overall online status for users of their respective associated accounts
 - [ ] KoS list accessible and editable by only 'OGs'
+- [ ] Update command for bot to check for new version, pull, restart
 ## ToDo: (Server)
 - [x] Thread Discord and DBG client to run at same time
 - [x] Get Discord server object from non-Discord function
 - [X] Implement encrypted secrets (tokens, Discord IDs)
 - [ ] Link Discord, Teamspeak, and PS2 names associated with unique users in a file
+- [ ] Controll access to protected functions